bustoutsolutions/my_marketing/docs/ConsumerApi.md

 api_instance = MyMarketing::ConsumerApi.new

-virtuoso_id = 8.14 # Float | Virtuoso ID for this consumer that was received as part of /consumer POST response
+virtuoso_id = 814 # Integer | Virtuoso ID for this consumer that was received as part of /consumer POST response

 body = MyMarketing::ConsumerUpdate.new # ConsumerUpdate | Update an existing Consumer record